KonnorRogers/hangman_game/README.md

 ## Installation
-  fork the repo
+  * fork the repo
-  <attr> $ cd ~/hangman/
+  * $ cd ~/hangman/
-  <attr>$ ruby lib/hangman.rb
+  * $ ruby lib/hangman.rb

 ## Usage
-  The game will then pop up.
+  * The game will then pop up.
-  Must have Ruby installed.
+  * Must have Ruby installed.
-  Game created and tested with Ruby 2.4.1.
+  * Game created and tested with Ruby 2.4.1.
-  Game also intended to be run from a unix command line.
+  * Game also intended to be run from a unix command line.